Kansas School Counselor Certification

 Initial Kansas School Counselor Certification

-Applicants who are experienced classroom teachers may be eligible for a professional license with a completed performance assessment.
-For more information about this pathway to becoming a school counselor in Kansas, see this document or contact a Kansas Department of Education licensure specialist by calling 785-296-2288 during normal business hours.
+Experienced classroom teachers may be eligible for a Professional School Specialist license through a completed performance assessment.
+Learn more about this alternative pathway to becoming a school counselor in Kansas here.

-Upon completion of one full school year or two full semesters of supervision while employed as a school counselor and holding the initial school specialist license, counselors are eligible for the professional license, which is valid for five (5) years.
+Upon completing one full school year or two full semesters of supervision while employed as a school counselor and holding the initial school specialist license, counselors are eligible for the professional license, which is valid for five (5) years.

 Step 1: Education Requirements

-• Master’s degree in school counseling from an accredited institution of higher education, such as the following programs:
+• Earn a master’s degree in school counseling from an accredited institution of higher education, such as the following programs:

 Step 2: Submit to a Criminal Background Check